e-berger/pod-reloader/README.md

 LOGLEVEL : Set log level for the application (default: INFO), possible values: DEBUG, INFO, WARN, ERROR REGISTRY : Set type of registry to use for images checking (required), possible values: DOCKER, ECR (for check by aws sdk instead of docker)
 REGISTRY_AUTH_SECRET: Set the name of the secret to use for registry authentication (can be omitted if no authentication is required)
+FREQUENCY_CHECK_SECONDS: Set the frequency of main loop in seconds (default: 30)

 ### Local development